 An algorithm that trains a neural network receives a finite list of training examples and produces a data-dependent weight vector $\hat{w} \in \mathcal{W} \subset \mathbb{R}^p$ , which is used to make predictions on unseen examples.
-The ultimate goal is for the algorithm to find a weight vector that generalizes well, meaning that the decisions arrived at by using the learned $\hat{w}$ should give rise to a small loss on unseen examples.
+The ultimate goal is for the algorithm to find a weight vector that generalizes well, meaning that the decisions arrived at by using the learned $\hat{w}$ should give rise to a small loss on unseen examples from the same distribution as the training data.
 Turning this into precise statements requires a formal description of the learning setting, briefly discussed next.
 The reader familiar with learning theory can skip the next couple of paragraphs and come back if they need clarifications regarding notation.